 - In Quake Live, picking up weapons gives a set amount.
 For example, picking up a rocket launcher gives 10 ammo, and a lightning gun gives 100.
 This also applies to weapons dropped by players, no matter how much ammo the player had before he/she dropped the weapon.

-- Every gun in Quantum Of Solace follows this trope except for the Golden Gun, which you don't get reloads for, and any weapon fed with loose ammo, such as the pump-action shotgun, the LTK revolver, and the Revolver Grenade Launcher.
+- Every gun in the Quantum of Solace video game adaptation follows this trope except for the Golden Gun, which you don't get reloads for, and any weapon fed with loose ammo, such as the pump-action shotgun, the LTK revolver, and the Revolver Grenade Launcher.
 Interestingly, the last two examples will have you eject ALL the rounds in the weapon (spent ones get dumped, unfired ones go back to ammo pool) and then reload the chambers individually.
 Interestingly enough, guns picked up from NPCs will always have a random number of rounds missing from the magazine, completely regardless of whether or not they have actually fired any shots, implying that enemies just walk around with half-loaded guns all the time.

 - Rainbow Six: Vegas is similar to Crysis in this regard.
 Reloading an empty weapon requires the protagonist to cock the gun to put the first round into the chamber.
 In addition, reloading before a gun is empty adds one extra bullet to the next magazine (excluding belt-fed LMGs, which are always re-cocked no matter how many bullets you had left).
 However, despite the HUD only showing how many magazines you could fill with your remaining bullets, magazines are not actually tracked.